Billy Graham’s Crusade to welcome the new millennia served as the genesis

 Three Presidents contribute strategies to serve Nashville’s churches:

 Dr. Charles McGowan, Senior Pastor of Christ Presbyterian Church, became OAG’s first president.
 Under McGowan's leadership The Gathering concept spread, encouraging collaboration between congregations across the city.
 Pastors and ministry leaders were encouraged to connect for trainings, fellowship, joint praise and worship services, and enjoy an Honor Banquet for ministers and spouses.
 The Annual Joe & Honey Rodgers Award Celebration, recognizing outstanding Christian Civic Leaders in Nashville, was begun in memory of Ambassador Joe Rodgers, a driving force in founding OAG .

-Mike Arrington, Vice President of LifeWay, served as the second President of OAG.
-Arrington launched United4Hope, a major city-wide initiative to meet the needs of Nashville’s growing population.
-A strategic planning committee recommended providing Metro Nashville Public Schools with an increase of faith-based volunteers, bringing human resources to impact the future where they were needed most.
-Churches and schools began collaborative community partnerships.
-The Christian Business Leaders Network (CBLN) was launched to pair experienced business leaders with young professionals.
+Mike Arrington, Vice President of LifeWay, served as the second President.
+Arrington guided OAG’s city-wide strategy to meet the needs of Nashville’s growing population.
+OAG recommended providing Metro Nashville Public Schools with an increase of volunteers.
+Standing together in grace and mercy as the Church in Nashville was the vision.
+UNITED4HOPE was launched to build collaborative community partnerships.
+Arrington also launched the Christian Business Leaders Network (CBLN) to pair experienced business leaders with young professionals.

-Rhonda Lowry, Senior Fellow at Lipscomb University, is currently President of OAG.
-Lowry developed direction for the three specific ministry areas of faith, business and education.
+Rhonda Lowry, Senior Fellow at Lipscomb University, served as the third President of OAG developing the three specific ministry areas of faith, business and education.
 Lowry launched LINC (Leaders In Nashville Connecting) for ministers and pastors to experience a leadership level look behind-the-scenes of the Metro Area.
 CBLN became the Oak Project providing Nashville with a rapidly growing multi-generation mentoring ministry.
 UNITED4HOPE also began to thrive, quadrupling partnerships over a three year period.
-Lowry’s passion for leader to leader connection guided OAG into a new chapter of team-building.
-Lowry inspired the ministry goal to be:
+Lowry’s passion for leader to leader connection guided OAG into a new chapter of team-building, inspired by the ministry goal: